2023 GENEROSITY OPPORTUNITIES

 Mark Twain’s statement seems quite appropriate for the Christian steward who is hearing God’s call to maximum generosity.
-Out of the turmoil and challenges of 2020 come some truly unprecedented opportunities to benefit the ministries we love.
+Out of the turmoil and challenges of these last few years has some truly unprecedented opportunities to benefit the ministries we love.
 We offer these brief explanations as a primer, and we would be honored to discuss any or all with you.
-But be advised, as of today, these opportunities come with an expiration date – most will “cease to be one” in the not‐so‐distant future – and some as early as December 31, 2021.
+But be advised, should you want to explore these opportunities for your 2023 tax return, all gifts must be completed by December 31.
 So, if you are intrigued by saving taxes and motivated to give to the Lord’s work – please read on…

-Cash In – Cash Out – No Tax Paid – If you:
+Cash In – Cash Out – No Tax Paid – If all three of these apply to you:

-- have qualified retirement assets that would normally be taxable if withdrawn
+- Qualified retirement assets that would normally be taxable if withdrawn

 A Basket Full of Losses – If you have an investment that has lost capital value – and you wish to make a charitable gift – you can get a “two‐fer.”
-Sell the asset at a capital loss, make a gift of cash from the sale – then use the capital loss and the charitable deduction to reduce your taxable income.
+Sell the asset at a capital loss, make a gift of cash from the sale, and then use the capital loss and the charitable deduction to reduce your taxable income.

-Deduct a Gift Now – Deliver the Gift Later – If you have real property (house, farm, or vacation home) which you would like to leave to your favorite ministry in the future – you can make the gift in 2021 but retain the use of the property for your lifetime.
-Because of the low interest environment, your charitable tax deduction is worth a whole lot more today – and you have up to six years to use it all.
+Deduct a Gift Now – Deliver the Gift Later – If you have real property (house, farm, or vacation home) which you would like to leave to your favorite ministry in the future – you can make the gift in 2023 but retain the use of the property for your lifetime.
+You will receive a charitable tax deduction for the future gift you guarantee today and have up to six years to use the full deduction.

 Maximum Tax‐Free Income and a Charitable Gift in the Future – For those who want to be generous with Kingdom Work – but need the income produced by their assets – a Charitable Gift Annuity (CGA) may make a lot of sense.
 With the CGA, you may receive an immediate tax deduction and income for life.
-In today’s low interest environment, much of the income will be paid to you tax‐free.
-Income after actuarial life‐expectancy will be taxed as ordinary income.
+Much of the income will be paid to you tax‐free.
+Income after actuarial life expectancy will be taxed as ordinary income.

 Avoidance of Capital Gains Tax, Income, a Charitable Deduction, and a Future Charitable Gift – If you want to sell highly appreciated assets without paying tax at the time of the sale, The Charitable Remainder Trust is a flexible tool to achieve your goals.
 You can continue to receive income from the asset value, receive an immediate tax deduction, and make a future gift to your favorite ministry or ministries.

 Charity Picks the Fruit – Family Gets the Orchard – Technically referred to as a Charitable Lead Trust, the concept has long been a secret of the “super wealthy.”
-With today’s low interest environment, assets can be passed to family members with low or no taxes in a much shorter period of years.
-The “fruit” picked by charity is annual income.
+The “fruit” picked by the charity is annual income.
 The “orchard” is the asset producing the income.
-Once the ministry has picked enough fruit to offset the transfer tax to your family – the orchard (and the future fruit) can pass to family tax free.
+Once the ministry has picked enough fruit to offset the transfer tax to your family – the orchard (and the future fruit) can pass to the family tax-free.